sushmitabajgain7/web-C/README.md

+# Web-C
+ Web-C is an online portal for users to join conference call with provided group name and password.

+# Installation

-# README
+# Requirements

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies
+* UNIX based Operation System

-* Configuration
+* rbenv
+* Ruby 2.6.3 and up

-* Database creation
+* Bundler 2.1.4

-* Database initialization
+* Rails 6.0.3

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)
+* Nodejs 10 and up
+* Yarn 1.7.0 and up

-* Deployment instructions
+* Postgresql 10

 * ...
 # web-C